 Address: 64 Rue Tiquetonne, 2nd arrondissement

 Tel: +33 (0)1 42 21 17 37

-On the web: Visit the official site (in English)
+On the web: Visit the official site (in French)

-Online deals: If you feel comfortable browsing the store's online shop (in French only), it's a recommended way to find regular deals on items including designer jeans, t-shirts, sweaters, dresses, men and women's formalwear.
-See this page at the official website for current promotions.
+If you feel comfortable browsing the store's online shop (in French only), it's a recommended way to find regular deals on items including designer jeans, t-shirts, sweaters, dresses, men and women's formalwear.